 Common examples for performance SLAs include homepage load times, webpage response times, transaction durations (e.g., – account login, search, and payment times).
 The overall objective is to identify the ‘safety zone’ of the system and keep it there as much as possible.
 Capacity Testing helps determine the extent to which it can be stretched without hurting end user experience.

 This is crucial business data.
 It is well known that 40% of users will abandon a site if it takes more than 3 seconds to load.
 Just a one second delay can cause small to medium sized eCommerce websites to bleed over $250,000 annually.
-As per Marketing Bulldog, 79% of customers who report dissatisfaction with website performance are less likely to return to it again.

 Whether it is system or application software, the modern organization needs to know its performance data, as a sales tool and also to create quality benchmarks to improve long-term planning for maximum business profit.